Joegrundman/rambutan/_posts/2016-06-14-redux-middleware.md

 **Writing a Redux Middleware to allow shorthand actions**

-Since redux requires all actions be plain old javascript objects, any additional functionality
+Redux requires all actions be plain old javascript objects, for example:
-must come from middleware.

 ```
-store.dispatch({"type": "SET_GOLD", "quantity": "22" })
+store.dispatch({"type": "SET_GOLD", "quantity": "22", "user": "Elizabeth" })
 ```

+Additionally, reducer functions must be pure functions, so any additional functionality,
+such as logging or ajax calls, must come from middleware.
 Fortunately this is not a difficult process.

+To illustrate this we can look at a simple Redux Middleware to allow shorthand actions.

-Many actions are we what we can call straight-through dispatches.
+Many actions are what we can call _straight-through dispatches_.
 By which I mean the only attribute of the action is the type.
+For example:

 ```
 store.dispatch({"type": "INCREMENT_GOLD"})